-Register for STEM Day by clicking the link below.
-Please know that the event is limited to 1,500 participants.
+Pre-register for STEM Day by clicking the link below.
+Please know that the event is limited to up to 1,500 participants.
 We will accept class registrations space-permitting on a first-come basis.
 Acceptances will be confirmed with teachers so they may proceed with transportation arrangements and select their schedules for the day.
 Preference will be given to schools that have not previously attended STEM Day.
 Important: Multiple classes from the same school are welcome, however, each teacher is responsible for registering their own class.

 Things to Know: